How Beanstalk Works

 When the Bean price is too high (i.e., deltaB is positive), Beanstalk:

-- Increases the Bean supply by deltaB, subject to the cap in EBIP-2; and
+Increases the Bean supply by deltaB, subject to the cap in EBIP-2;

-By increasing the Bean supply and lowering the Temperature, Beanstalk can bring the price of Bean back down to its peg.
+By increasing the Bean supply, lowering the Maximum Temperature and lowering the Crop Ratio, Beanstalk can bring the price of Bean back down to its peg.

 To align the interests of Stalkholders and Sowers, 1/3 of Bean supply increases are distributed to Stalkholders and 1/3 go to Pod Harvests.
 The other 1/3 are distributed to Active Fertilizer holders as part of Beanstalk’s recapitalization plan after the April 2022 governance exploit (see Barn section).

-In order to prevent inorganic growth, if the Bean price is too high and the debt level is excessively low for a Season, Beanstalk sells Beans directly on Curve to return the price to $1 (see Flood section).
+In order to prevent inorganic growth, if the Bean price is too high and the debt level is excessively low for a Season, Beanstalk sells Beans directly in the liquidity pools on the Flood Whitelist with the highest deltaB until the cumulative deltaB across all pools is 0.